alexkim205/EZ-Barcode-Helper/README.md

   <img width="300" src="img/well_info.png">
 </p>

-1. Per Well Information is displayed on the left sidebar as you hover over each well in the plate.
+1. As you hover over each well with your mouse, per well information is displayed on the left sidebar.

 <p align="center">
   <img width="400" src="img/bc_table.png">